lmammino/streams-workshop/06-custom-streams/README.md

 > You can edit the file and run an interactive test session to validate your implementation with:
 >
 > ```bash
-> npm test -- 06-custom-streams/exercises/fib-stream.test.js
+> npm run ex -- 06-custom-streams/exercises/fib-stream.test.js
 > ```
 >
 > If you really struggle with this, you can have a look at [`fib-stream.solution.js`](/06-custom-streams/exercises/fib-stream.solution.js) for a possible solution.